nextstrain/ncov/narratives/ncov_trees-background_it.md

 Diamo un'occhiata ai primi 169</tag> ceppi virali di SARS-CoV-2 (the virus che causa COVID-19) che sono stati pubblicamente condivisi.
 Come abbiamo fatto anche nella pagina precedente, abbiamo costruito un allineamento di queste sequenze virali (potete vedere tutte le analisi che sono state fatte [on GitHub](https://github.com/nextstrain/ncov)).
 <!--Let's take a look at the first 169</tag> strains of SARS-CoV-2 (the virus that causes COVID-19) that have been publicly shared.
 Just as on the last page, we built an alignment of these viral sequences (you can see how all of the analyses mentioned here were done [on GitHub](https://github.com/nextstrain/ncov)).-->
 <br><br>
 Qui mostriamo l'albero filogenetico sopra un diagramma che mostra le variazioni (mutazioni) lungo il genome.
-Senza queste mutazioni non potremmo costruire l'albero, quindi i due sono strettamente connessi.
+Dato che queste mutazioni non potremmo costruire l'albero, questi due grafici sono strettamente connessi.
 <!--Here we're displaying the phylogenetic tree above a bar-chart showing the variation (i.e. mutations) in the genome.
 Without these mutations we couldn't build the tree, so the two are intimitely connected.-->
 <br><br>
-In questo pannello di diversità, làasse orizzontale rappresenta i trentamila siti lungo il genoma virale.
+In questo pannello di diversità, l'asse orizzontale rappresenta i trentamila siti lungo il genoma virale.
 L'asse verticale indica quanta variabilità è stata riscontrata in ciascun sito.
 <!--In this "divisity" panel, the horizontal axis is each site in the viral genome (all thirty thousand or so of them!).
 The vertical axis indicates how much variability there is at each site.-->
 <br><br>